awwx/meteor-offline-data/README.md

 Note that method completion is broadcast to all listening tabs.

-*TODO: This is a straightforward conversion of the Meteor method completion API to support resumed applications, but it would be good to walk through some use cases.*
+*TODO: This is a straightforward conversion of the Meteor method completion API to support resumed applications, but it would be good to walk through some use cases to see if this is exactly what we want.*

 <br>